Kiuwan logo

 Almost every developer relies to some degree on open source software, and it’s tough to beat the flexibility of open use and distribution licensing.

 However, it’s also critical that all developers understand how to control open source components.
-There are a number of dependency, security, and license compatibility issues involved with open source solutions that require some consideration before launching an application.
+There are several dependency, security, and license compatibility issues associated with open source solutions that require consideration before launching an application.

 Once you have a handle on the issues around deploying open source software in your own projects, it’s nice to know they are easy to address with the right tools.
 Read on to learn more about the specific issues that open licenses present and how management tools can help you keep your open source components under control.